Are you or a child in your care struggling with their emotions on a day to day basis?

 - Inescapability - you perceive the event as inescapable.
 It doesn't feel safe.
 You wanted to be able to 'escape' from it, but you could not

-Has your child in your care been involved in an experience that was significant?
+Has a child in your care been involved in an experience that was significant?
 That felt like a threat?
 At the time they felt or were vulnerable?
 They couldn't escape from it?

 The chances are your child experienced trauma.
 Are you ready to equip them with a simple, yet powerful tool to help them reduce their day to day stress and anxiety and better manage their emotions?